Chart Color Schemes

 Alawa is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Alawa's population was around 2,078 as of the 2021 Census.
-By Aug 2025, it is estimated to be approximately 2,208, reflecting an increase of 130 people (6.3%) since the census.
-This growth is inferred from the ABS's estimated resident population of 2,206 in June 2024 and address validation since the Census date.
-Alawa's population density as of Aug 2025 is around 1,780 persons per square kilometer.
-The area's population growth since the census is within 1.3 percentage points of the SA3 area (7.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 77.6% of overall population gains during recent periods in Alawa.
+Alawa's population was 2,078 people as of the 2021 Census.
+By November 2025, it had increased to around 2,208, reflecting a growth of 130 people (6.3%) since the census.
+This increase is inferred from the estimated resident population of 2,206 reported by the ABS as of June 2024 and address validation since the Census date.
+The population density ratio was 1,780 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Alawa's growth rate of 6.3% since the census is within 1.3 percentage points of the SA3 area (7.6%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 77.6% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch applies growth rates by age cohort, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, Alawa is expected to grow by approximately 213 persons to 2041, with an increase of around 9.6% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimations, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on projected demographic shifts, Alawa is expected to grow by just below the median of national statistical areas.
+By 2041, the area's population is projected to increase by 213 persons, reflecting a total increase of 9.6% over the 17 years.

 Frequently Asked Questions - Population